lzyang2000/twist2_mjlab/README.md

 `twist2_mjlab` is a standalone MJLab task package for Unitree G1 motion tracking based on [TWIST2](https://github.com/amazon-far/TWIST2) in order to enable further development on a supported physics engine (mjwarp) and training framework.
 The registered task is `Twist2-Flat-Unitree-G1`, and all task-specific logic lives locally under `src/twist2_mjlab/`.

-The package loads motion references through a PKL motion library, so the normal workflow is:
+The package loads motion references through a PKL motion library, and now supports two independent workflows.
+You can use either one or both, depending on which dataset you want to work with:

-1. enrich raw TWIST2 PKLs with MuJoCo forward kinematics (mainly for compatibility with the original motion commands of MJLab’s motion tracking task),
+1. TWIST2: enrich raw [TWIST2 PKLs](https://drive.google.com/file/d/1JbW_InVD0ji5fvsR5kz7nbsXSXZQQXpd/view) with MuJoCo forward kinematics,
+2. SEED: convert the [SEED dataset](https://huggingface.co/datasets/bones-studio/seed) G1 CSV motions into enriched TWIST2 PKLs,
-2. point the task at the resulting motion file,
+3. point the task at the resulting dataset YAML,
-3. train with `train_twist2.sh`, and
+4. train with `train_twist2.sh` or `train_seed.sh`, and
-4. visualize with `play_twist2.sh`.
+5. visualize with `play_twist2.sh` or `play_seed.sh`.

 ## TODOs
 - [x] Decoupled sim2sim pipeline (sim node + policy node over UDP at 50 Hz, real-time MuJoCo viewer with ghost overlay).